 Christmas is a difficult time of year for my family.
 In late December 2010, my Dad passed away and I live with a number of regrets where my father is concerned.

-Upon turning 13 and forever falling under the spell of James Dean, I behaved as if it was mandatory to hate my father.
+During the mid to late Eighties and forever falling under the spell of James Dean, I behaved as if it was mandatory to hate my father.
 Years later, I tried to make it up to him in my own small way, but the damage had been done and I got the impression Dad held a grudge against me for all the heartache I’d caused him.
 I can’t say I blame him for feeling hurt.
-He deserved so much better and ever wanted the best for me.
-The real tragedy is that Dad only started to show degrees of warmth toward me again when dementia began to consume his mind and he grew increasingly confused and bewildered.
+He deserved so much better and only ever wanted the best for me.

 Out of all the memories of my father, the one that endures the most is the day I held his hand as he lay dying in hospital.
 Dad had succumbed to pneumonia for the second time in his life, which was bad news as only one of his lungs was fully functional following the first instance several years ago.
-Due to the onset of vascular dementia, regrettably, we’d sent Dad to live in a care home as the family simply couldn’t cope any longer.
+Due to the onset of dementia, regrettably, we’d sent Dad to live in a care home as the family simply couldn’t cope any longer.
 He’d started going walkabout – for miles and miles with no particular purpose or destination.
 On each occasion, we’d had to call the police to help track him down.
 Mum was completely devastated that her beloved husband had been reduced to a befuddled, rambling shell of his former self.